 God invites people to participate in that missional work through serving the community and providing financial assistance that makes the work possible.
-The Old and New Testaments demonstrate a call for giving in order to care for the poor and to support and fund the ministries of the Church.
+The Old and New Testaments demonstrate a call for giving, through tithes and offerigs, in order to care for the poor and to support and fund the ministries of God's people - particularly those teaching and spiritually leading the congregation.
 Doing so furthers the work of God.

 Pastors, teachers and other church leaders should connect giving with the means in which God often furthers His work in the world.
 It is important to demonstrate how giving often provides food or medical care to those in need and also facilitates the work of God in the church.
 When people participate in giving, they share in God’s work in their church and in the world.

 The tangible act of giving demonstrates a person’s honor for God.
 It serves as a reminder that God is ultimately the one who provides and gives the surplus that people possess.
 The act also reorients a person’s priorities placing God and the needs of others before our personal desires.

 In ancient times, the Israelites were called to offer their first fruits as a sacrifice to God.
 Unlike today, it called for a great deal of trust.
 When you harvest some of the first fruits, you are not guaranteed the remainder of the harvest.
 A sudden drought, hailstorm or swarm of locusts could strike and leave you with no food.
 Such a catastrophe could threaten a person’s life because there was no modern transportation to bring food from other areas.
 The act of offering first fruits showed a trust in God as the one who would provide protection and provision for His people throughout the remainder of the harvest season.